greltel/ABAP-PROJECTS/README.md

 # Motivation for Creating the Repository

-The motivation for creating the current repository was my desire to share my knowledge and progress in ABAP.
-I would be very happy if through this initiative, I could help ABAPers to develop their skills and increase their productivity.
-I strongly believe that because the number of ABAP Developers is limited, our libraries and code foundings must be shared.
-Any suggestions are always welcome regarding code optimization, addition of new functions or even ideas for projects.
+The primary motivation behind this repository is to share knowledge and foster growth within the ABAP community.
+My goal is to help fellow developers boost their productivity by providing reusable, modern, and clean code solutions.

+Since the ABAP ecosystem is niche, I strongly believe in the power of open-source sharing to drive our collective progress.
+Contributions, suggestions for code optimization, or new project ideas are always welcome.

 # Design Goals-Features